Written by: Mary Gerardine

 How can I become eligible to get a real estate broker license with a criminal history?

-Even a felon can get a real estate license by providing additional documentation and undergoing an exhaustive review process before getting a license.
-Some states have a preliminary review process, Alabama’s Application for Determination of License Eligibility or Texas’ Fitness Determination Form.
+Even a felon can get a real estate license by providing additional documentation and undergoing an exhaustive review process before getting a real estate agent license.

 Where can I get a job as a real estate broker?